NareshNalla/practice/src/main/resources/distributed_systems/destributed_deep_dive.md

     5.  **Windowed:** Every element belongs to a `Window` (the `GlobalWindow` by default).

 #### C. PTransform (The Logic)
--   **Definition:** A `PTransform` represents a data processing operation.
+-    A `PTransform` represents a data processing operation.
 It takes one or more `PCollection`s as input and produces one or more `PCollection`s as output.
 -   **The Signature:** `Input <PCollection> -> Transform -> Output <PCollection>`
 -   **Core Transforms:**
     -   `ParDo`: Element-wise processing (Map/Filter/FlatMap).